donniebishop/website/content/blog/jazzjam.md

 ---
 title: "First Jazz Jam"
 date: 2019-11-24T13:31:27-05:00
-draft: true
+draft: false
 ---

 Remember what I said about updating this site more?
 Yeah.
 I really ought to do that.
+I mean I wrote this thing last month and I'm just now posting it.
+Sorry.

-In any case, I thought I should at least write down my thoughts on participating in my first jazz jam this week.
-I could go into great depth describing why I wanted to participate and all the prep involved -- and did in my draft of this post -- but for the sake of brevity I'll leave that for another time.
+In any case, I thought I should at least write down my thoughts on participating in my first jazz jam this -- well, when I drafted this it was *this* -- week.
+I could go into great depth describing why I wanted to participate and all the prep involved -- and did in my first draft of this post -- but for the sake of "brevity" I'll leave that for another time.
 Right now I just want to capture how I felt in the moment.

 Before
 -------